-Q. My wife’s new job is taking us out of state, and we want to rent our home in an association-run (HOA) community.
+Q. My wife’s new job is taking us out of state, and we’re considering renting our home in an association-run community.
 What should we do to prepare and protect ourselves?
 Do we need to notify the HOA board if we’re going to rent our home?

-If you own a home in an HOA and want to rent it out, you can make the leasing experience successful and positive for everyone by understanding your responsibilities.
+If you’re thinking of renting your home in an HOA, you can make the leasing experience successful and positive for everyone by understanding your responsibilities.
 This will help preserve your property value specifically and maintain the association’s property value in general.

 Before you make your home available for rentals (short-term or long-term), be sure to check your association rules and local laws.
 Some communities and municipalities specifically prohibit rentals or may regulate the terms (length, frequency, number of renters, etc.).
 You also should contact your homeowners insurance carrier to be sure you’re covered for any incidents related to rentals.